Overview

 The simplest approach is to let Anchora handle encryption.
 Provide your encryption key with the request, and Anchora encrypts the data before storing.

-curl -X POST https://api.anchora.io/v1/anchor/encrypted \ -H "Authorization: Bearer YOUR_API_KEY" \ -H "Content-Type: application/json" \ -d '{ "data": { "patientId": "P-12345", "diagnosis": "Confidential medical record", "timestamp": "2024-01-31T10:00:00Z" }, "encryptionKey": "your-32-character-encryption-key!!" }'
+curl -X POST https://api.anchora.co.in/v1/anchor/encrypted \ -H "Authorization: Bearer YOUR_API_KEY" \ -H "Content-Type: application/json" \ -d '{ "data": { "patientId": "P-12345", "diagnosis": "Confidential medical record", "timestamp": "2024-01-31T10:00:00Z" }, "encryptionKey": "your-32-character-encryption-key!!" }'

 Key Requirements